A first or upper-second class honours degree in a relevant subject or equivalent.

 Months of entry

-Practical teaching opportunities are a feature of the programme, including teaching to your peer group and international students from other programmes.
+Practical teaching opportunities are a feature of the programme, including teaching to peer groups and international students from other programmes.
 There is also the opportunity to visit a local language college and observe classes.

 Information for international students